 GeneCards Summary for CEP78 Gene

 CEP78 (Centrosomal Protein 78) is a Protein Coding gene.
-Diseases associated with CEP78 include Cone-Rod Dystrophy And Hearing Loss and Sensorineural Hearing Loss.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+Diseases associated with CEP78 include Cone-Rod Dystrophy And Hearing Loss and Usher Syndrome, Type Iiia.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.

 UniProtKB/Swiss-Prot for CEP78 Gene

 May be required for efficient PLK4 centrosomal localization and PLK4-induced overduplication of centrioles (PubMed:27246242).
 May play a role in cilium biogenesis (PubMed:27588451).